r-forge/rsiena/pkg/RSiena/cran-comments.md

   which is due to the use of a lot of compiled C++ code.
 * Sometimes NOTEs about computation times of examples.
   These require simulations, and times are barely over 5s.

+## Kurt Hornik sent me a message that it was necessary to replace the use of
+   (class(..) == ... ) by (inherits(...)).
+   This was done, and fixes the error in the earlier version 1.2-12 occurring for r-devel-linux-x86_64-debian-clang.

+## Brian Ripley sent me a message that there may be minor changes in output
+   depending on the platform.
+This now is avoided by minor changes in the tests.
+   Brian also sent me a message about strange things in the Configure files.
+   Since tests are passed (as above) on various R-hub platforms I think this is not a major obstacle for now, and will look into it later.

 ## There are quite some parts in the .Rd files with donttest.
    This is because executing them is too time-consuming.